CloudknightOps/Dynamic-PR-test/Readme.txt

-Now lets test out the file changes and see how it goes We will explore the applicationset to deploy multiple folders
+We have corrected the errors in our k8s files and alsop corrected the errors in the Naming convention